 It’s been mentioned a few times already but I can’t stress enough how important research is to a property investment.
 You need to know the area you have designated from top to bottom, any refurbishment plans that are required and the nearby transport options among other things.
 Bars, restaurants and amenities should also come into your planning.

-Purchase a property that supports capital growth and ensure that all costs are included in your financial projections.
+If necessary, consider seeking assistance from a property investment company.
+They can provide accurate data and numbers essential for making informed decisions, as well as guide you through the entire property investment process.
+Remember, you should purchase a property that supports capital growth and ensure that all costs are included in your financial projections.
 These include everything from legal fees, stamp duty and ground rent to service charges and contingency to accommodate void periods between tenants.

 You Won’t Get Rich Quick